chrisnoonan98675/site/xl-testview/how-to/configure-ldap.markdown

 4. Type a keystore password twice.
 5. Confirm you trust this account.
-6. In the configuration file, set `xlt.truststore.location` to the absolute file location of the truststore you just created.
+6. In `<XLTESTVIEW_HOME>/conf/xl-testview.conf`, set `xlt.truststore.location` to the absolute file location of the truststore you just created.
 7. Set `xlt.truststore.password` to the password.
-8. After saving the file, [restart XL TestView](/xl-testview/how-to/start.html) and log in.
+8. After saving the `xl-testview.conf` file, [restart XL TestView](/xl-testview/how-to/start.html) and log in.